 Symptoms of Carpal Tunnel Syndrome such as shooting pain, weakness and tingling may also be the result of nerve entrapment in the elbow or a previous autoimmune injury.
 Thorough examination can determine whether your wrist pain may be due to Carpal Tunnel Syndrome or another musculoskeletal condition (9).

-Behaviour modification may be necessary, and advice can be given by your health practitioner as to how to implement changes in your work and daily life.
-Paying attention to proper ergonomic principles and posture can also help overcome Carpal Tunnel Syndrome (2).
+In addition, behaviour modification may be necessary, and advice can be given by your health practitioner as to how to implement changes in your work, sporting activity and daily life.
+Paying attention to proper ergonomic principles and posture can also help overcome oversue injuries that include carpal Tunnel Syndrome, and tendonopathy (golfers and tennis elbow) (2).

 CTS in advanced stages can become quite serious, involving a loss of sensation, muscle deterioration, and permanent loss of function, in these cases surgery may be necessary.

 - 1. Page MJ, O’Connor D, Pitt V and Massy-Westropp N. Excercise and mobilisation interventions for carpal tunnel syndrome.
 Cochrane Database of Systematic Reviews.
 June 2012

 - 2. Pierre Côté, Kristi Randhawa, et al. Ergonomic

 disorders of the upper limb and neck in adults.
 Cochrane Database of